HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 2. **Import management platform configDB table structure**

 Management platform configDB and compute node configDB could share one MySQL instance, which is not recommended in production environment.
-Management platform configDB table structure is under its installation directory /doc, and before using the Import Configuration command, the account "hotdb_cloud" of management platform connection to configDB shall be created in configDB first.
+Management platform configDB table structure is under its installation directory `doc`, and before using the Import Configuration command, the account `hotdb_cloud` of management platform connection to configDB shall be created in configDB first.

 ```sql
 # Create hotdb_cloud account